 June 10, 2017

-* This is part 2 of our 3-part series on “Designing for Wellbeing.”
+* This is part 2 of our series on “Design for Wellbeing.”
 Check out part one where we discuss the issue of tech companies designing for ‘stickiness’ or time on app instead of for the wellbeing of the user.

 Designing for stickiness can have serious negative side effects such as anxiety, social isolation, lack of empathy.
 These side effects inevitably impact our health, relationships and society as a whole.

 Luckily, there is an alternative form of designing which we hope to see the next generation of tech companies implement in order to build better products that put the human and their wellbeing at the center.

 Wellbeing can be a hard thing to define, but here we mean a physical product or app that has human needs in mind.
 Wellbeing (or quality of life, healthy living, green living etc) comes in a lot of flavors and sizes.
 However, there are certain constraints that designers can use to gauge whether or not their product is having a negative or positive effect on the user in a holistic sense.